markoheijnen/Fullscreen-Gallery/readme.txt

 == Description ==

-A simple plugin that adds a fullscreen endpoint to display the gallery images.
+At this moment it only adds a gallery endpoint to posts with only one theme.
+In the next couple of weeks I will be looking at more solutions and build themes around those.
+I will then also start building a settings page where you can select what the default theme is and build a metabox where you can select per post what the options should be.

 A demo can be seen at https://fesere.de/.
+If you go to https://fesere.de/african-wildlife/ you see it's a gallery provided by the theme and gets extended by this plugin.
+So when you go to https://fesere.de/african-wildlife/?fullscreen you see the same images but without the rest of the site.
+The plugin is so build that it should easily integrate in your existing theme.

 == Installation ==